Kudaes/MrAngryPersistent/README.md

 - **User independent persistence.**
-	- This persistence will be activated each time ANY user of the system opens a file with the chosen extension (common extesions like txt or jpg are the best).
+	- The persistence action will be triggered each time ANY user of the system opens a file with the chosen extension (common extesions like txt or jpg are the best).

 - **Payload has to be an exe.**
 	- I did not tested yet with other executable files like bat, it might work too.

 - **It does require admin privileges**
 	- Since Classes Root registry is modified, admin privileges are required to perform the correct execution of this technique.
-Some environments might even need System privileges, although it is not a common situation.
+Some environments might even require System privileges, although it is not a common situation.

-- **It might require that the system has Go language installed.**
+- **It might require that the computer has Go language installed.**
 	- If you choose the stealthiest method, the tool will create and compile a Go script used as a "proxy".
-If Go is not installed, you will need to compile the proxy in other computer and load it on the compromised system.
+If Go is not installed, you will need to compile the proxy in other computer and upload the exe on the compromised system.

 ---